shardick/trucky-companion-app/README.md

 react-native-progress for progress bar in Servers Screen

-react-native-material-ui for interface and theming (BottomNavigation, Drawer, Theme)
+react-native-material-ui for interface and theming (BottomNavigation, Drawer Layout, Theme)

-react-native-html-parser for parsing html downloaded from http://ets2c.com
+react-native-html-parser for html parsing

 react-native-popup-dialog for dialogs

-react-native-side-menu for side menu wrapping the drawer
+react-native-drawer for app drawer

 Run npm install to install all depencencies